Unboundedness of the Heesch Number for Hyperbolic Convex Monotiles: Introduction

-\textbf{Homogeneous Tilings.} Here, we consider the natural variant of the domino problem where protosets consist of an arbitrary finite set of regular polygons together with the tiling rule that the cyclic sequence of polygons around every vertex is the same and that polygons meets edge-to-edge.
+Here, we consider a constrained variant of the domino problem where protosets consist of an arbitrary finite set of regular polygons together with the tiling rule that the cyclic sequence of polygons around every vertex is the same and that polygons meet edge-to-edge.
 By duality, this problem is closely related to the domino problem for protosets consisting of a single convex tile (monotile).

-The \textit{type} of a vertex in a tiling is defined to be the cyclic sequence of the sizes (number of sides) of the polygons incident to a vertex.
+The \textit{type} of a vertex in a tiling is defined to be the cyclic sequence of the \textit{sizes} (number of sides) of the polygons incident to a vertex.
 A vertex type and its mirror image are considered to be the same.
 A tiling of a surface is called \textit{homogeneous} (also known as Archimedean and semi-regular) if all vertices have the same type.
 The \textit{type} of a homogeneous tiling is defined to be the type of its vertices.
 The \enquote{angle-sum} of a cyclic tuple $\mathfrak{k}=[k_1, k_2,$ $ \cdots, k_d]$ with $3 \leq k_i < \infty$ for all $i$, is defined by